-What are Neural Therapy?
+What is Neural Therapy?

-Treating pain through the central nervous system.
+Treating pain through the central nervous system

 Neural therapy is a specialized injection technique, which utilizes a nutritive local anesthetic (Procaine) to treat acute and chronic pain, chronic illness, as well as scars.
 It focuses on the health of the autonomic nervous system that controls and regulates most metabolic, immunological, healing, digestive, hormonal and other body functions.

 These specific injections using a simple anesthetic have been shown to be clinically beneficial to the conditions of headaches, sinus conditions, lymphatic congestion, whiplash conditions, respiratory conditions, digestive problems, damaged intervertebral disks, chronic painful conditions, painful scars, sciatica, and even emotional disturbances.